NEW PhD Curriculum effective for Fall 2018

 ESS 204 Human in the Earth System (NEW)

 A sampling of elective courses (5 approved electives)

 ESS 222 Global Climate Change and Impacts

 ESS 264 Ecosystem Ecology

 ESS 274 Ice in the Climate System

 Academic Senate regulations specify a minimum period of residence of six quarters for Ph.D. candidates.
 Enrollment in a minimum of 12 units of graduate/upper-division course work per quarter is required.
 Registration in every regular academic session is necessary until all requirements for the degree have been completed, unless a formal Leave of Absence is granted by the Graduate Division.
 All Ph.D. requirements must be completed within 15 quarters in residence (five years), excluding summer quarters.
 Exceptions must be put to a vote of the Earth System Science faculty.
 The maximum time permitted is seven years.

 Progress toward the degree and readiness to begin research is assessed by a comprehensive examination covering breadth, general knowledge, and the ability to integrate and use information covered in the core curriculum and other coursework.
 At the end of the Spring Quarter, the ESS Comprehensive Examination Committee administers the written and oral examinations.
-The oral comprehensive examination is offered after the written examination and provides an opportunity to clarify questions that arise from the student’s performance on the written examination.

 Teaching and Seminar